Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 The most important switch is the `--kiosk` switch, but there's also some more that are useful.
 Edge and Chrome are based on the chromium project.
 Unfortunately, the switches tend to change from version to version without much notice, so always check with the updated list of working switches here: https://peter.sh/experiments/chromium-command-line-switches/

+### On Windows 10, the cursor starts out hidden and does not become visible until it is moved.
+This is perfect for kiosk screens.

 Useful switches:

 - `--kiosk` : Enable kiosk mode (fullscreen with no menus)